hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Make the program more forgiving, by alerting before overwriting as well as before quiting without saving changes.
 Also remove implicit command mode Q quiting.
 Now user has to enter :q explicit command, to quit the program.

+Automatically redirect exception messages to a named temp file.

 Vasudhaiva Kutumbakam (the World is One Family)